cdsittampalam/documentation/docs/Qredo Network.md

 The Layer 2 characteristics of the Qredo blockchain provide transparency, immutability, and decentralisation.

-This page describes basic concepts on the Qredo network (see [Introduction](#qredo-network-introduction) For more technical details refer to the section on the [Architecture](#architecture) and onwards.
+This page describes basic concepts on the Qredo network (see [Introduction](#qredo-network-introduction)) For more technical details, refer to the section on the [Architecture](#architecture) and onwards.